 Selection Comparability Exposure

 Study ID Is the case definition adequate?
 Representativeness of cases Selection of controls Definition of controls Comparability of cases and controls on the basis of design or analysis Ascertainment of exposure Same method of ascertainment of cases and controls Non-response rate Total score

 Ahmadpour-Kacho_2014_Iran 9

 Auerbach_2013_Israel 9

 Bermick_2016_USA 9

 Chavez-Valdez_2011_USA 9

 Ertl_2006_Hungary 9

 Garg_2003_USA 9

 Hays_2006_USA 9

 Kaempf_2011_USA 9

 Kim_2017_Korea 9

 Lee_2016_USA 9

 Manzoni_2006_Italy 9

 Mohamed_2013_USA 9

 Naseh_2017_Sweden+ 4

 Reyes_2017_Oman 9

 Slidsborg_2018_Denmark 9

 Sutija_2004_USA + 7

 van der Merwe 2013_South Africa 9

 +Abstract only.

-may represent substantial heterogeneity; 75% to 100%: considerable heterogeneity (Cochrane Handbook).34 Contingent on availability of adequate data, where necessary, meta-regression was performed35 to evaluate the association between severity of hyperglycaemia and adverse outcomes after adjusting for the gestational age and birth weight.
+Stata Statistical Software: Release 16.
+College Station, TX: StataCorp LLC).
+We separately pooled the reported adjusted and unadjusted ORs from included studies using the inverse-variance method (Cochrane Handbook section 10.3.3).
+Subgroup analysis was carried out based on study design (cohort and case control).
+Random-effects model (DerSimonian and Laird) was used for meta-analysis since heterogeneity was expected.
+If the published manuscripts of the included studies did not have information on ORs, we used the raw numbers to calculate unadjusted ORs using contingency tables prior to pooling.
+For dichotomous outcomes, the pooled effect size estimates were presented as pooled ORs with 95% CIs.
+Qualitative synthesis was done for studies where meta-analysis was not possible.
+Publication bias was assessed using visual inspection of the contour-enhanced funnel plots, Egger's test and Begg's test if $\geq 10$ studies were included for any individual meta-analysis.
+If these results suggested the possibility of publication bias, non-parametric trim-and-fill analysis was conducted.
+Statistical heterogeneity was assessed using visual inspection of the forest plots and quantified using the I statistic.
+The I result was interpreted as follows: 0% to 40%: might not be important; 30% to 60%: may represent moderate heterogeneity; 50% to 90%: may represent substantial heterogeneity; 75% to 100%: considerable heterogeneity (Cochrane Handbook).
+Contingent on availability of adequate data, where necessary, meta-regression was performed to evaluate the association between severity of hyperglycaemia and adverse outcomes after adjusting for the gestational age and birth weight.
 Some studies had given results for different thresholds of blood glucose levels (eg, 8.3 and 15 mmol/L).
-11 Some had given results separately for duration of hyperglycaemia, for example, within the first 72 hours of life and first 1 week of life.36 In such situations, only the result with least SE was used for pooling.
+11 Some had given results separately for duration of hyperglycaemia, for example, within the first 72 hours of life and first 1 week of life.
+6 In such situations, only the result with least SE was used for pooling.
 This approach was chosen because if multiple results from the same study were considered as results of separate study while pooling, it would have spuriously exaggerated the sample size.
 However, a limitation of this approach was the loss of information which was overcome by conducting a sensitivity analysis wherein such multiple results from the same study were considered as results of separate studies while pooling.